 A fleece jacket is the most versatile item in a hiker's layering system.
 It bridges the gap between base layer and shell, providing the active warmth that fills the temperature range where you are too cold without insulation but too active to need a puffy down jacket.
 The challenge is that fleece options span from 6-ounce whisper-light midlayers to 20-ounce expedition warmth pieces, and the right choice depends entirely on how, where, and when you hike.

-We tested 12 fleece jackets across autumn and winter hikes, alpine approaches, and shoulder-season camping trips.
-Our evaluation prioritized warmth relative to weight, how each jacket handled the transition from aerobic hiking to stationary rest stops, and how cleanly each jacket layered under a hardshell in wet conditions.
+Our picks are based on manufacturer specifications, published lab and independent field-test data spanning autumn and winter hikes, alpine approaches, and shoulder-season conditions, and aggregated feedback from thousands of verified owners, cross-referenced against expert consensus.
+That research prioritizes warmth relative to weight, how each jacket handles the transition from aerobic hiking to stationary rest stops, and how cleanly each layers under a hardshell in wet conditions.

 For a complete three-season layering system, pair your fleece with quality hiking backpacks and review our ultralight backpacking guide for weight-optimization strategies.